Take control of your Shure MV88 microphone

 Usable ‘Plug and Play’

-The Shure MV88 comes with a carry case, a wind shield and a monitoring cable.
-The carry case is solid enough to allow you to safely carry the microphone with you.
-The Wind Shield is simply a means to help dissipate the effect of wind when trying to record outside.
+The Shure MV88 comes with a monitoring cable.
 The monitoring cable allows you to plug headphones into your phone at the same time as the microphone.
 This is so you can ‘monitor’ the sound.

 Monitoring is a large topic.
 Basically, it allows you to listen to the sound that is picked up by the microphone rather than the actual sound as you hear it in the room.
 However, when recording your piano at home, it would be difficult to do properly – even with noise cancelling headphones – so this feature is probably not that helpful to us.
 However, if you are plugging your standard headphones into your phone at the same time as the microphone, then use this cable as it will automatically disable the built in microphone on the headphones.